wonque/trn-2-msg/README.md

 It works on my machine =)
 ## Other non-crucial info how to build/run/etc
 ## Notes
 This is a simple single threaded solution.
-Possibly to process large input file a multi-threaded solution should be implemented (with splitting input file on chunks).
+Possibly to process large input file a multi-threaded and more efficient solution can be implemented.
 ## Build

 ```bash